top of page

 How to Eat Lakerda (The Etiquette of Presentation)

-Lakerda should shine in its simplicity when it reaches the plate.
+Lakerda should shine in its simplicity.
 Our chefs recommend the most authentic presentation:

-• Red Onion: The most loyal companion to Lakerda.
+1. Red Onion: The most loyal companion.
 Onions should be sliced into rings and rinsed to remove their bitterness.

-• Olive Oil and Black Pepper: A drizzle of cold-pressed olive oil and freshly cracked black pepper elevates the flavor to its peak.
+2. Olive Oil and Black Pepper: A drizzle of cold-pressed olive oil and freshly cracked black pepper elevates the flavor.

 The Harmony of Lakerda and Rakı

 Lakerda is the most refined starter of a Rakı table.
-Its salty and fatty structure perfectly softens the anise-heavy intensity of the Rakı.
-It prepares the palate for the next course and serves as the most elegant companion to long, deep conversations.
+Its salty and fatty structure perfectly softens the anise-heavy intensity of the Rakı, preparing the palate for the courses to follow.

 An Authentic Lakerda Experience in Ankara